Past and Present

 THE SLOVENE NATIONAL THEATRE NOVA GORICA

-In 1994, a new theatre building with a modern stage and technical equipment and a hall seating 371 was constructed.
-(A small stage hall with 107 seats was added in 2011.)
+In 1994, a new theatre building with a modern technical equipment and a hall seating 371 was constructed.
+A small stage hall with 107 seats was added in 2011.

 In 2004, the theatre was declared an institution of national importance, fully financed by the state, and changed its name to Slovensko narodno gledališče Nova Gorica (Slovene National Theatre Nova Gorica).